 Mount Plymouth is described by Mr. Grenier as “a Currier and Ives painting come to life” (page 8).
 Here we learn of the Mount Plymouth Corporation and the plans of powerful men such as real estate developer H. Carl Dann, John Pirie of Carson Pirie Scott and Company fame, and baseball legend Connie Mack.
 Their dream was to develop a 5,000 acre parcel into a winter resort, reminiscent of the Scottish countryside.

 The small community of Cassia on State Road 44, only about ten minutes from the Lake/Volusia County line is home to the annual Cassia Day, an event filled with food, games, music, and community, to help celebrate the heritage of this area which can trace its first settlers to the 1850s.
 I have often passed through Cassia on State Road 44 and never given it a moments consideration.
-I will need to rectify that oversight.
+That oversight needs to be rectified.

-The meat of the book is of course the photos.
-And this book is packed with them, well over 200, spanning from the earliest days of these communities to more modern times helping show how these towns have evolved but still retain their sense of community.
+The meat of the book is of course the photos, and this book is packed with them, including well over 200, spanning from the earliest days of these communities to more modern times helping show how these towns have evolved but still retain their sense of community.
 As can be expected, some of the image quality is better than others.
 The reproductions can only do so much based upon the source material.
 Overall though, I think you will be impressed.

 Here we meet early settlers, families that often had to struggle to make their lives work.
-We also meet men like Sam Stoltz, a self taught architect from Chicago who created Tudor style homes in Mount Plymouth.
+We also meet men like Sam Stoltz, a self taught architect from Chicago.
+Mr. Stoltz created Tudor style homes in Mount Plymouth.
 We get to see photos of some of these “Plymouthonians” in the book. (page 64)

-We are treated to beauty queens (page 58), Civil War soldiers (page 86), Camp Boggy Creek (page 97), a gentleman by the name of “Possum Slim” and his amazing story (page 51), and what might be my favorite images, two images of the Sorrento Baseball Club dating to around the turn of the twentieth century (page 17).
+We are treated to beauty queens (page 58), Civil War soldiers (page 86), Camp Boggy Creek (page 97), and a gentleman by the name of “Possum Slim” and his amazing story (page 51).
+My favorite images may be of the Sorrento Baseball Club dating to around the turn of the twentieth century (page 17).

 For those interested in Lake County history this is a must have.
-If you are interested in the Florida history and the development and evolution of small Florida towns this is a book to consider adding to your library.
+Readers interested in Florida history and the development and evolution of small Florida towns should consider adding this title to their library.
 Well written, with a diverse subject matter included, Mr. Grenier and the East Lake Historical Society have done a fine job in showcasing this unique part of Florida.

 This post may contain affiliate links.
 If you click these links and make a purchase, I may receive a small commission.
 This commission does not affect any price that you pay.
 All views and opinions provided are my own and are never influenced by affiliate programs or sponsors providing products.

 Volusia County is located on the east coast of Florida and is home to more than 550,000 residents and growing daily.
 The county is currently a prime retirement area for transplants.
+Read further to discover my Volusia County History bibliography with links.
+It will help guide you to relevant source material, much of it easily obtainable.

 County management is handled by an elected County Council consisting of two at-large members and five district elected members.
 The Chair position is one of the at-large members.